Android P: New features, release date, and everything you need to know | ZDNet

 Android P: Consumer features

-With Google's approach to the first Android P preview, major features and changes that the average user will care about are, for the most part, missing from the initial release.
-Google has said it will reveal more Android P features, likely consumer-friendly ones, at I/O in May.
+With Google's approach to the first Android P preview, major features and changes that the average user will care about were, for the most part, missing from the initial release.
+With the second beta, however, we have a better idea of what to everyday users can expect from Android P.

 Read also: How Android P plans to turn your phone into a bluetooth keyboard (TechRepublic)